jeremiah781/jeremiah781/README.md

 I design and implement high-performance digital hardware, from RTL to silicon.

-Currently seeking **Sprting & Summer 2026 internships in Hardware Engineering & Technical Program Management**.
+Currently seeking ** Summer 2026 internships in Hardware Engineering & Technical Program Management**.

 ## What I Do